DouglasFireDept/Constitution/7-article.md

 ### Section 3: Key and Pager

-A key and pager upon availability shall be given to each new member after being voted in.
+A pager, upon availability, shall be given to each new member after being voted in.
+A key will provided upon completion of the probationary period.
 Upon the resignation of any member or dismissal of any member, the key and pager shall be returned to an active Douglas fire fighter.
 Persons not returning pager, or abuse of such pager, shall be responsible for the cost of the pager.

 ### Section 4: Resignation

 Any member may resign from this department by a written request to the department or a verbal request to an officer of the department.
 Any officer may resign his office in the same manner, except the secretary-treasurer, who shall give at least thirty (30) days notice.
-When the books are found correct, their resignation may be accepted.
+When the books are found correct, the secretary-treasurer’s resignation may be accepted.

+### Section 5: Probationary Period

+New members shall complete a minimum of a six (6) month probationary period.
+During this period the new member shall attend all monthly meetings and periodic maintenance (PM).
+New member shall either complete Fire Fighter I certification or the department’s New Member Training Program under the direction of the training officer within the first year of membership.
+A sponsor will be assigned to the new member for the duration of the probationary period.

+### Section 6: Voting Rights

+Voting rights are reserved for members who have completed the probationary period.

-### Section 5: Age 65
+### Section 7: Age 65

 Under present-day law, at age sixty-five (65), members insurance policy through the Village of Douglas and the Palmyra Rural Fire District, will be increase in cost.

-### Section 6: Dues
+### Section 8: Dues

 There are no membership dues.
 However an amount of up to $15.00 per member may be set for social events.

-### Section 7: Cadets
+### Section 9: Cadets

 This department offers a cadet program to youth ages 13-18.
+Cadets do not have voting rights.